David Hill (choral director)

 David Hill, MBE (born on 13 May 1957 in Carlisle, Cumberland) is a choral conductor and organist.

-Beginning July 2013, he holds an appointment to the Yale Institute of Sacred Music.
+Since July 2013, he is Professor Adjunct of Choral Conducting and Principal Conductor of Yale Schola Cantorum at the Yale Institute of Sacred Music.

-His highest-profile roles are as Chief Conductor of the BBC Singers from September 2007 until 2017, and Musical Director of The Bach Choir since April 1998.
+He has been Musical Director of The Bach Choir, London, since April 1998.

+(He is also President of Bath Bach Choir).

-He also holds the positions Chief Conductor of the Southern Sinfonia, Music Director of the Leeds Philharmonic Society, Associate Conductor of the Bournemouth Symphony Orchestra and President of Bath Bach Choir.
+He also holds the positions Chief Conductor of the Southern Sinfonia, Music Director of the Leeds Philharmonic Society, and Associate Conductor of the Bournemouth Symphony Orchestra.

 Hill is President of the Incorporated Association of Organists, succeeding Catherine Ennis.